uwplse/analytics-data/changes/benchmarks.md

 * Relevant changes: 63

 Note that all changes for User 5 show up as successes in the processed data due to the user's use of a Custom UI that does not distinguish between these.
-Intermediate timestamps for User 5 are correct.

 ### 5.18 (start time: 2019-08-12 09:26:35.67, relevant changes: 10)